ibinti/ibinti/README.md

 - 👀 interested in datascience and machine learning
 - 🌱 currently learning tensorflow
 - 💞️ looking to collaborate on data science project
-- 📫 how to reach me: you should be able to find the way. a fews ways shown on github
+- 📫 how to reach me: you should be able to find the way

 <!---
 ibinti/ibinti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.